skip to main content

 • Dependency Variable Value - The variable value on which the action depends.
 Enter the text string value of the variable.
 The text must be entered exactly the same as the definition in the Specify Script Variable Value or the action won’t do anything

-Tip: Variable names and values must match exactly, including case, and must be entered for each action. .
+Tip: Variable names and values must match exactly, including case, and must be entered for each action.
 Be careful when typing the items.
-To minimize needing to enter variable values for many items, create a subscipt and add the dependencies on the Execute Script action that calls the subsript.
+To minimize needing to enter variable values for many items, create a subscript and add the dependencies on the Execute Script action that calls the subscript.

 Thus, an action will execute when: